 Monitoring of air quality and noise with respect to the Projects is underway.
-In particular, the 1-hour TSP, 24-hour TSP, noise level (as $L{eq}$ , 30 minutes) under monitoring have been checked against established Action and Limit levels.
-There was no breach of Action and Limit Levels for 1-hour TSP, 24-hour TSP in the reporting month.
+In particular, the 1-hour TSP, 24-hour TSP, noise level (as L{eq} , 30 minutes) under monitoring have been checked against established Action and Limit levels.
+There was no breach of Action and Limit Levels for 1-hour TSP, 24-hour TSP and noise in the reporting month.

-One Action Level exceedance (due to noise related environmental complaint) with no Limit Levels exceedance was recorded in the reporting month.
-No notifications of summons or successful prosecutions were received during the reporting month.
+No environmental complaint, no notifications of summons or successful prosecutions was received during the reporting month.